Employment Rights Bill Update – What Employers Need to Know Now

 Current Status of the Bill

-- A wider ban of the use of non-disclosure agreements as a way of preventing workers from publicly airing allegations of harassment or discrimination.
-This would be a significant change, as settlement agreements nearly always include confidentiality provisions and employers may not wish to enter into settlement discussions in relation to these type of claims in future – particularly where the allegations are considered vexatious.
+· A broader ban on the use of non-disclosure agreements as a way of preventing workers from publicly airing allegations of harassment or discrimination.
+This would be a significant change, as settlement agreements nearly always include confidentiality provisions and employers may not wish to enter into settlement discussions in relation to this type of claim in future, particularly where the allegations are considered vexatious.

-- Amendments to the Bill confirm provisions on guaranteed hours will apply to agency workers.
-A significant amendment is the requirement for end-hirers to make an offer of guaranteed hours no less favourable than their previous terms, but an employer is not obliged to provide a guaranteed hours offer unless requested by the worker.
+· Amendments to the Bill confirm provisions on guaranteed hours will apply to agency workers.
+A significant amendment is the requirement for end-hirers to make an offer of guaranteed hours no less favourable than their previous terms.
+Still, an employer is not obliged to provide a guaranteed hours offer unless requested by the worker.

 Government review of parental leave regime